Radhika Pandit

-Radhika Krishnaprasad Pandit (Note: See her business filings of entities controlled by her and her husband Yash.) (born 7 March 1984) known professionally as Radhika Pandit, is an Indian actress who primarily works in Kannada films.
+Radhika Krishnaprasad Pandit (Note: See her business filings of entities controlled by her and her husband Yash.) (born 7 March 1984) is an Indian actress who primarily works in Kannada films.
 Considered among the leading and highest paid Kannada actresses, Pandit is a recipient of several accolades including three Filmfare Awards South, one Karnataka State Film Award and one SIIMA Award.

 After working in television series such as Nandagokula (2007) and Sumangali (2007), Pandit made her feature film debut with Moggina Manasu (2008), for which she won the Karnataka State Film Award for Best Actress and Filmfare Award for Best Actress – Kannada.
 She received two more Filmfare Best Actress Award for her performances in the romantic dramas — Love Guru (2009) and Krishnan Love Story (2010).

-Pandit established herself as a leading South Indian actress with commercial successes such as Hudugaru (2011), Addhuri (2012), Drama (2012), Bahaddur (2014), Mr. and Mrs. Ramachari (2014), which earned her the SIIMA Award for Best Actress – Kannada, and Doddmane Hudga (2016).
-The 2019 film Aadi Lakshmi Puraana marked her last screen appearance after which she took a break from acting.
+Pandit established herself as a leading South Indian actress with commercial successes such as Hudugaru (2011), Addhuri (2012), Drama (2012), Bahaddur (2014), Mr & Mrs Ramachari (2014), which earned her the SIIMA Award for Best Actress – Kannada, and Doddmane Hudga (2016).
+The 2019 film Aadi Lakshmi Puraana marked her last screen appearance after which she took a long break from acting.

 Pandit is also a celebrity endorser for several brands and products.
 She is married to actor Yash with whom she has two children.